• A TR Group Site

 How to avoid being the victim of an insurance scam accident (cash for crash)

 This is a very rare occurrence in New Zealand because we have ACC, but it pays to understand what happens because it’s common in some other countries (particularly eastern European countries and Russia).
 In fact, it’s so common in Russia that most trucks have forward-facing cameras to help prove fault in an accident.
-It’s called Cash for Crash (or Crash for Cash), read
+It’s called Cash for Crash (or Crash for Cash) – note that it is not a road rage incident, it’s a premeditated crash to insurance purposes.

 The process is that someone decides to stage an accident using you as the unwitting participant.
 An example is to brake test you (brake heavily in front of you) to cause a nose-to-tail collision in order to either